London Heathrow Terminal 5

 Baggage Enquiries

 You can leave excess baggage at Terminal 5 if you have too much to take on the plane.
-This service is operated by the Excess Baggage Company, which you will find on the ground floor at the UK arrivals end.
-You can call them on 020 8759 3344.
+This service is operated by the Excess Baggage Company and there are various locations throughout the terminal.
+You can call them on

+020 8759 3344.
 There is a lost property office in Terminal 5 in the arrivals hall close to the UK arrivals.
 If your baggage gets lost during your flight, you should make sure you inform your airline straight away.
 You can inform British Airways at the arrivals desk in the baggage reclaim area.
 You will then be asked to complete a report and provide them with your telephone number and a reference number to assist them in finding your bag.

 Cash Facilities